coq/platform/README.md

 ## Nonfeatures

-- an installer for OSX are not yet provided - this is work in progress
+- an installer for OSX is not yet provided - this is work in progress

 # Installation of the 8.12.1.0 release